vsg-dev/vsgTutorial/2_Foundations/Serialization.md

 ## vsg::Object, Input and Output base classes

-The serializtion support is built upon vsg::Object base class that provides virtual read(Input&) and write(Output&) methods that users override to implement support for their own member variables, and the vsg::Input and vsg::Output classes that provide a standarizaed interface for reading and writing data.
+The serialization support is built upon the vsg::Object base class that provides virtual read(Input&) and write(Output&) methods that users override to implement support for their own member variables, and the vsg::Input and vsg::Output classes that provide a standardized interface for reading and writing data.
 The [vsg::Object](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/core/Object.h#L88) methods are:

 ~~~ cpp
 virtual void read(Input& input);
 virtual void write(Output& output) const;
 ~~~

-The [vsg::Input](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/io/Input.h#L37) base class provides the low level pure virtual methods that are implemented by the concrete implementation of Input like vsg::BinaryInput and vsg::AsciiInput as well as set of template methods that meant to be used by the read(Input&) methods to implement the serialization of class members.
-The later methods take the form of input.read(proptertyName, value):
+The [vsg::Input](https://github.com/vsg-dev/VulkanSceneGraph/tree/master/include/vsg/io/Input.h#L37) base class provides the low level pure virtual methods that are implemented by the concrete implementation of Input like vsg::BinaryInput and vsg::AsciiInput as well as a set of template methods that are meant to be used by the read(Input&) methods to implement the serialization of class members.
+The later methods take the form of input.read(propertyName, value):

 ~~~ cpp
 /// treat non standard type as raw data,